baihacker/pe/libraries_on_win64.md

  * Building script

+   * Download the library package and put them in directory of the script.
+Please not the library version matters.

+   * Edit the script manually if you don't want to build some libraries.

-   * makefile_libbf and makefile_ntl are mentioned in the next section
+   * makefile_libbf and makefile_ntl are mentioned in the following section

-   * Please extract the source into the directories mentioned in building script

 ```cpp
 #!/bin/bash